-For all grinders, the easiest method for checking alignment is to measure the level or plumb of all machined surfaces.
-This can be done with a precision level and a box level or sine bar.
+The easiest method for checking alignment is to measure the level or plumb of all machined surfaces.
+This can be done with a precision level and a box level.
 The most important part to check is the center post on which the saw sits.
 It may be bent, loose, or the supporting plate may be loose on its slide.